samsinai/samsinai.github.io/_posts/2018-03-29-Coupon-collecting,-viral-sex,-and-evolution.markdown

 $$E[T]\sum_{i=1}^n {n \choose i}\frac{(-1)^{i}}{1-q^{-i}} \approx log_q (n)$$

-With a little effort one can see that if $$p > 1/n$$ , it will take less time to collect the coupons as compared to the “once a day” routine.
+With a little effort one can see that if $$p > 1/n$$.
+This is quite fast.
+It will take much less time to collect the coupons as compared to the “once a day” routine.

 This is well known in the CS community (where it's used for radix sort and skip lists [1,2]) and in fact some famous geneticists [2] wrote a paper about how it relates to evolutionary search processes on simple fitness ladnscapes.